-Any blogger is looking for case studies and examples to prove that the services, tips, tactics, formulas, etc. they preach is actually working.
+Any blogger is looking for case studies and examples to prove that what they preach is actually working.
 And if you provide a case study for them, they will definitely feature you in an article.

 So be on a watch for any applicable tactic offered by a famous blogger, then use it, write a case study about the process and your results, and send it to the blogger.
-The process seems to be time-consuming but if you can do it right and if you can get great results from it, the blogger will never stop mentioning you in future articles.
+The process seems to be time-consuming but if you can do it right, the blogger will never stop mentioning you in future articles.

 Writing testimonials: famous blogs are always looking for great reviews and testimonials to feature them on their most visited pages.
 These reviews have a huge impact on what people think of them, so they try to feature the greatest ones on their homepage.

-What you need to do is write sincere and beautiful testimonials about famous bloggers you know and ask them to feature you.
-This is a great way to have a portion of their traffic and possibly a backlink from them.
+What you need to do is write sincere and beautiful testimonials about famous bloggers you know and ask them to feature you with a backlink to your website.
+This is a great way to have a portion of their traffic and possibly a quality do-follow backlink from them.